ioanchatzip/uni_projects/xAthlon/xathlon_readme.md

 --- About... ---
-"Abacus – App Development" is a group of students of the ECE department of Democritus University of Thrace.
+The app was made by a group of students of the ECE department of Democritus University of Thrace as a project to the course (Human – Computer Interaction).